 We were asked by an independent adjusting firm and Insurers to review the economic damages claimed in relation to a loss at a combined cycle gas turbine (CCGT) power station in Turkey, as a result of a turbine trip caused by the turbine exceeding the specified value of compressor inlet temperature.
 This resulted in a loss of generation and associated revenue.

-Our review identified that the unit efficiency is impacted external ambient temperatures, and due to the interruption period being during the summer this meant that hotter temperatures would result in a lower generation production which needed to be accounted for, which in turn had to be reviewed with the market strategy of the turbine and actual market prices to project the revenue that would have been earned had it not been for the loss.
+Our review identified that the unit efficiency impacted external ambient temperatures and due to the interruption period being during the summer this meant that hotter temperatures resulted in a lower generation production which needed to be accounted for.
+This had to be reviewed with the market strategy of the turbine and actual market prices to project the revenue that would have been earned had it not been for the loss.
 Due to the turbine being one of the most efficient in Turkey, we identified that due to the outage, the actual market prices were inflated thus overstating the revenue that would have been earned.
-In our review we made a correction for the higher actual prices for the affected turbine, and as the Insured had a portfolio policy in place, we made an adjustment to the Insured’s portfolio of power stations that benefited from the higher prices.
+In our review we made a correction for the higher actual prices for the affected turbine and as the Insured had a portfolio policy in place we made an adjustment to the Insured’s portfolio of power stations that benefited from the higher prices.